THE ONE WHO RAN AWAY

 “Oh, you’re brilliant,” he blurts out.

-She grins large, blinks her eyes.
+She grins, blinks her eyes.
 “I don’t know about that.
 Well, thank you.”

 “Hey, if you don’t mind,” Pam says, “I have to make a phone call.
 It will take about a half hour.”
 She looks at Merrill.
 “Since you’re already a fan, do you think you could entertain yourself for a bit?
 Or Sandra.
 Maybe you could talk about your work.”